Skip to main content

 D&I Fellows

-• Navigating Workplace Accommodations in the Hiring Process: Academic Coach Meghan Brandow provided valuable guidance to students on how to navigate difficult conversations about accessibility and workplace accommodations during the hiring process.
+• Navigating Workplace Accommodations in the Hiring Process: Academic Coach Meghan Brandow offered practical guidance on discussing accessibility needs and workplace accommodations during hiring.

-• Breaking Stigmas, Building Bridges—An inclusive exploration of mental health: Panelists explored how diverse identities impact mental well-being.
-The session featured candid stories from three panelists and provided students with a welcoming space for honest conversation, reflection, and connection.
+• Breaking Stigmas, Building Bridges—An inclusive exploration of mental health: A panel that explored how diverse identities influence mental well-being, featuring candid reflections from panelists and providing a welcoming space for conversation, connection, and support.

-• Navigating the Job Search—Insights from Thayer alumni across diverse backgrounds: Panel featured Thayer alumni who shared how they navigated the job search and the workplace and offered advice and career insights to students.
+• Navigating the Job Search—Insights from Thayer alumni across diverse backgrounds: A panel of alumni shared their experiences navigating the job search and workplace environments, offering advice and career insights to current students.

 Community Health & Wellness